UltimateTournament/ArcadeThirdPartyDocs/docs/integration/integration-requirements.md

 The game should not require lots of CPU or memory to run.
 A good litmus test is that the game can run well on a mobile browser.

+## Limit Play Time

+You must not give players unlimited time to finish the game or their turn to prevent players from winning a game by just annoying their opponent out of the game.

+Good limits are <2min for finishing turn and <20min for finishing the whole game.
+But shorter is often better as it makes the game more engaging and allows for more game sessions to be played.

+It's good practice to show a very visible timer on screen so players are not surprised when you make them lose after the time runs out.

 ## Seeded Randomness

 For any randomness that could appear in the game, it must be able to be controlled with a seed provided by the SDK.